programminghistorian/ph-submissions/en/drafts/originals/logistic-regression.md

 ### Step 3: Loading Term Frequency Data, Converting to Lists of Dictionaries

 As with linear regression, we need to load our term frequency data from CSV files and convert our data to a list of dictionaries.
-This block of code is identical to the linear regression version, except for the fact that we runs the `iterrows()` method on `df_binary` instead of `df_all`.
+This block of code is identical to the linear regression version, except for the fact that we run the `iterrows()` method on `df_binary` instead of `df_all`.

 ```python
 list_of_dictionaries_binary = []